 Reach Out To Close Family For Support

 If you have another parent or caregiver that is not drinking, and you feel safe opening up to them, consider reaching out.
-Additionally, there may be distant or close families that you connect with who could be a resource for you, such as grandparents, aunts and uncles, or adult cousins.
+Additionally, there may be a distant or close family that you connect with who could be a resource for you, such as grandparents, aunts and uncles, or adult cousins.

 Speak up about your experiences with your parent.
 Explain your concern and let the person know how your parent’s behavior impacts you.
 Your family may be able to reach out to your parent and discuss treatment options with them.

 Utilize Help Lines And Community Resources